encryptio/slime/README.md

 Dependencies
 ------------

-slime requires Go 1.5.
+slime requires Go 1.5 to build and test.

-PostgreSQL MUST be 9.1 or later; true serializability was implemented in that version. slime may eat all your data silently if you use an older PostgreSQL version; you have been warned.
+PostgreSQL MUST be 9.1 or later; true serializability was implemented in that version.

 Quickstart
 ----------